ustayready/fireprox/README.md

    * Thanks to ![Fred Reimer](https://github.com/freimer) for the awesome X-Forwarded-For patch within 1 hour!
  * I am not responsible if you don't abide by the robots.txt :)
  * CloudFlare seems to sometimes detect X-Forwarded-For when blocking scrapers (**NEED TO TEST W/ NEW PATCH**)
+ * Use of this tool on systems other than those that you own are likely to violate the AWS Acceptable Use Policy (https://aws.amazon.com/aup/) and could potentially lead to termination or suspension of your AWS account.
+Further, even use of this tool on systems that you do own, or have explicit permission to perform penetration testing on, is subject to the AWS policy on penetration testing (https://aws.amazon.com/security/penetration-testing/).

 ## Credit ##
 After releasing FireProx publicly, I learned two others were already using the AWS API Gateway technique.
 Researching the chain of events and having some great conversations, I came to the realization that the only reason I even knew about it was because of these people.
 I thought it would be cool to give them a few shout-outs and credit, follow these people -- they are awesome.